Travel Safety Tips

 • You’ll want to make sure you can verify that your service animal is certified.
 The airline staff may ask you specific questions to confirm that your pet is an official service animal.

-What Hotels Allow Pets
+Which Hotels Allow Pets?

 When you’re traveling, hotels are your home away from home.
 Many hotels have taken this to heart by welcoming pets.
 Here are just a few of the hotel chains that welcome pets.